szn-cs/reference/[cs536, P1] Symbol Table/README.md

-## Compiler
+# Compiler for a C-- language

-Terminology used:
+## Terminology used:

 - identifier: lexical token naming language entities (e.g. variable or function names).
 - symbol: memory instance storing information about a corresponding identifier token.